thereisnotime/xxPresentator/README.md

 - [ ] Add more slide templates.
 - [ ] Add random variation to the slide layouts.
 - [ ] Add more text formats.
+- [ ] Modify Makefile and Dockerfiles for the three different functions.
 - [ ] Add random image picker/generator for backgrounds and for slides.
 - [ ] Add pretty first slide with title, author and stylization.
 - [ ] Add pretty last slide with thanks, author and stylization.